2ndSightLab/ai-tracker/fixed.md

 6/6/2026 4:406 PM

 🟢 AI is really, really bad at menus structures.
 Have I said that already?
 Yes.
 Yes I have.
 Still fixing things.
+I mean the complex relatinships with menus that drive other menus and all the data involved not just a simple menu or y/n prompt.
+I may have a solution but still testing...

 🟢 Ability to Modify Environment Type account list